Guidelines

 Fellowships

-For further information about the Queensland Smithsonian Fellowship, please contact the Department of Environment and Science’s Science Partnerships Development team.
+For further information about the Queensland Smithsonian Fellowship, please contact the Grants Administration team.

 Email: science.grants@des.qld.gov.au